 A group is determined when the value of an index changes (for example, account number) or when the maximum number of pages for a group is reached.
 ACIF generates indexes for each group in the input file.
-Because a group cannot be smaller than one page, a group trigger should not appear more than once on a page.
-See the BREAK option on the INDEX parameter (page 92) for more information about breaking groups.
+Because a group cannot be smaller than one page, a group trigger must not appear more than once on a page.
+See the "BREAK option" on page 91 on the INDEX parameter for more information about breaking groups.